 When Montreal brings back Jim Fanning to be the skipper of the Expos,

-it marks the second time Bill Virdon is fired during the season and replaced by the manager he succeeded.
-During 1973 season, the Pirates ask Danny Murtaugh to return to the dugout to also replace the bespectacled skipper, his replacement two seasons earlier.
+it marks the second time Bill Virdon is fired during the season to be replaced by the manager he succeeded.
+During the 1973 campaign, the Pirates ask Danny Murtaugh to return to the dugout to also replace the bespectacled skipper, his replacement two years earlier.

 Yankee hurlers Tommy John (43) and Joe Niekro (41) become the first 40+ pitchers since 1933 to start both ends of a doubleheader.
 John loses 1-0 in the opener and Niekro pitches five innings of the nightcap for a 3-0 victory over the Mariners.

 In a 10-6 victory over the Brewers, Twins outfielder Kirby Puckett collects six hits and drives in four runs.
 The future Hall of Famer's 6-for-6 day at Milwaukee's County Stadium includes two homers and two doubles.